-From 2 April to 16 August 2020 at Hamburger Bahnhof - Museum for Contemporary Art
+From 06 September 2020 to 03 January 2021 at Hamburger Bahnhof - Museum for Contemporary Art

 With media art works from the collections of the Nationalgalerie and the Friedrich Christian Flick Collection, this group exhibition explores boundaries of all kinds.
 The exhibition includes works by Nam June Paiik, Charlemagne Palestine, Nevin Aladag and Nicole Wermers.

 Chaos & Departure - Berlin 1920 | 2020

 From 26 April 2020 to 10 January 2021 at the Märkisches Museum